 Child sexual abuse

 Sexual abuse of a child might be verbal, visual (the production or viewing of pornographic images, any form of exhibitionism or voyeurism where the voyeur is observing the child without them knowing) or entail sexual contact.
 Incest, acts of paedophilia, pornography with children and exhibitionism are all forms of child sexual abuse.
 Child sexual abuse is difficult to identify.
 Child and abuser often know each other because they are related to each other or are family friends.
 The abuser is usually a person who is trusted, or holds what is expected to be a position of trust.

 Child sexual abuse is a horrific crime, and in New Zealand the number of incidents is shockingly high - one of the highest in the developed world.
-We have seen figures ranging from 1 in 7 to 1 in 11 for boys and for girls from 1 in 3 to 1 in 6 are sexually abused before they turn 16 years old.
+We have seen studies showing figures ranging from 1 in 7 to 1 in 11 for boys being sexually abused before adulthood.
+For girls, from 1 in 3 to 1 in 6 are sexually abused before they turn 16 years old.
 As you can understand it's a very difficult statistic to verify, please find references at the bottom of this section.

-Most of this abuse (90%) will be done by someone they know and 70% will involve genital contact.
+Most of this abuse (90%) will be perpetrated by someone they know and 70% will involve genital contact.
 It is estimated that only 4 to 8% of child sex abuse reports are fabricated, so listening to anything a child tells you is crucial for their safety.
 You can also teach your kids that if someone tells them a secret that makes them feel uncomfortable or gives them any bad feelings, they must tell an adult they trust.
 It doesn’t matter if the person who told them the secret is a grown-up, teenager or another child.

 Children often show us rather than tell us that something is upsetting them.
 Keep an eye out for any changes in behaviour, there may be many reasons for these changes but if you notice a combination of the signs it might be time to get help or advice: